ThinThin-15/EntraAgent/README.md

     python -m pip install -r requirements.txt
     ```

-4. Duplicate `src/.env.sample` and name to `.env`.

-5. Fill in the environment variables in `.env`.

-6. (Optional) If you have change in `gunicorn.conf.py`, execute:
+4. Install [Node.js](https://nodejs.org/) (v20 or later).

+5. Navigate to the frontend directory and setup for React UI:

     ```shell
+    cd src/frontend
+    pnpm run setup
+    ```

+6. Fill in the environment variables in `.env`.

+(Optional) if you have changes in `src/frontend`, execute:

+    ```shell
+    pnpm build
+    ```

+The build output will be placed in the `../api/static/react` directory, where the backend can serve it.

+(Optional) If you have changes in `gunicorn.conf.py`, execute:

+    ```shell
     python gunicorn.conf.py
     ```

-7. Run the local server:
+1. Run the local server:

     ```shell
     python -m uvicorn "api.main:create_app" --factory --reload
     ```

-8. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.
+2. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.

-9. Enter your message in the box.
+3. Enter your message in the box.
 </details>

 ### Deploying Steps